liferay/liferay-docs/develop/learning-paths/articles/06-writing-an-application-using-liferay-faces/05-setting-permissions-using-jsf.markdown

 `com.liferay.docs.guestbook.model.Entry` objects were used to create and manage your guestbook and entry entities.
 The wrapper classes you create in this section will replace those classes, making permissions resources available in your managed beans.
-Before updating our managed beans, you'll need to create the wrapper classes first.
-You'll start with creating the `Guestbook` class.
+Before updating your managed beans, you'll need to create the wrapper classes first.
+You'll start with creating the `Guestbook` wrapper class.

 1. In the Guestbook portlet's `docroot/WEB-INF/src` directory, add a new package named `com.liferay.docs.guestbook.wrappers`.